otse/CapHook/README.md

 I love playing with shields, so I'm making this for whoever loves that too.

+Spawn a ballistic shield with numpad 5.
+Make sure to hit Num Lock first, or it won't work!

 # DawnHook

 Lua and asset hook for FarCry New Dawn.